sickozell/SickoCV/README.md

 Be sure to disable it when using one-cycle waveforms, or simply use the specific preset (see below)

 **Reset Cursors**
-Reset Cue/Loop Start/stop to 0 and 100%.
+Resets Cue/Loop Start/stop to 0 and 100%.

+**Disable NAV buttons**
+Disables panel Sample Navigation buttons to avoid utilizing mistakes.

 **Presets**
 There are some factory presets stored in the context menu for common using settings.